Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Ethical sourcing emphasizes the fair treatment of people in the production process, ensuring fair wages, safe conditions, and upholding human rights.
 It addresses broader social issues, like community well-being.

-Sustainable sourcing, on the other hand, focuses on environmental impact, ensuring resources are used without jeopardizing future needs.
-It considers the entire product lifecycle and long-term resource viability.
 While ethical sourcing centers on human welfare and sustainable sourcing on environmental concerns, there’s overlap: environmental harm affects communities, and long-term environmental health requires fair treatment of workers.
 Many companies integrate both principles for holistic responsible sourcing.

-Examplesof Ethical Sourcing
+Examples of Ethical Sourcing

 Some of the best examples of ethical sourcing are often found in companies and organizations that deal with the procurement and sourcing of food and commodities: